 Serve as the Joint FAO Program Manager in the School of Distance Learning, Continuing Education Directorate, Defense Language Institute Foreign Language Center, DLIFLC.

 - Serve as the representative for DLIFLC and coordinates DLIFLC non-resident foreign language programs at locations around the world.

 - Assists and coordinates to improve foreign language training and education for Department of Defense (DoD) personnel as part of the DoD Foreign Language Training Program.

-- Development and production of current and future training strategies for non-resident foreign language training.
+- Assists supported DoD organizations and properly scope the size and structure of current and future DLIFLC support needed for foreign language training.